wp-plugins/basic-google-maps-placemarks/readme.txt

 * [FIX] Fixed persistent bugs in previous 1.9.x releases
 * [NEW] German translation added (thanks to Jens)
 * [NEW] Added a filter to allow [changing the language the map is displayed in](http://wordpress.org/support/topic/displaying-the-map-in-difeerent-language).
+* [NEW] Added get-map-placemarks-individual-placemark filter
+* [NEW] Added placemark ID parameter to map shortcode
 * [UPDATE] Attached bgmp JavaScript object to jQuery object, so it can be accessed from other scripts
 * [UPDATE] Added category data available to JavaScript bgmpData object